 Proposals are reviewed and evaluated, and those which are determined to meet specific requirements are eligible for funding.
-All projects must include matching funding from a non-Federal source totaling at least 40% of the overall project cost and can include in-kind and/or cash match.
+All projects must include matching funds from a non-Federal source totaling at least 40% of the overall project cost and can include in-kind and/or cash match.
 It is also the equivalent of requiring a 67% match of each federal grant dollar requested through the proposal.

 Clearly identify the water quality problem that your project seeks to address.
 Connect this problem with an established TMDL, Tributary Strategy or 303d listing.
 Include any studies, reports or monitoring data that support your description of the specific water body and pollutant(s) that you plan to address with your project.

 Show how your project is a cost-effective and appropriate solution to the problem.
 Reference local studies and reports if possible.